 The sector that they serve is comprised of people who are deafblind or living with dual sensory loss.
 CDBIS's are experts in providing auditory, visual, and tactile information to someone who is deafblind.
 In doing so, CDBIS provide access to information and afford opportunities for inclusion, skill development, empowerment, and independence.

 The certification, has as its foundation, the several years of work created by agencies within the Province of Ontario, Canada in collaboration with the provincial government in the development of competencies for intervenors as part of the Intervenor Services Human Resources Strategy (ISHRS).
 The goal of that work was to establish quality standards of practice for intervenors and certification is the natural next step that will allow intervenors to demonstrate to employers and consumers that they have met those standards.
 The deafblind community was widely consulted in the development of the foundational standards in Ontario during the ISHRS initiative and individuals who are deafblind were also consulted on the Certification Criteria. [ For additional information on the development process please consult the Preface section of the Handbook that can be downloaded below.]

-CDBIS are committed to a strong Code of Ethics that is derived from the belief that "all individuals who are deafblind have the right to fully access all information / communication clearly and without bias.
-This includes the right to participate successfully in their community by accessing qualified intervenors that uphold the highest standards of professional integrity, competence, and ethics.
+CDBIS are committed to a strong Code of Ethics that used, as a foundational element, the Intervenor Organization of Ontario's Intervenor Code of Ethics and Guidelines for Ethical Conduct that stems from the belief that "all individuals who are deafblind have the right to fully access all information / communication clearly and without bias.
+This includes the right to participate successfully in their community by accessing qualified intervenors that uphold the highest standards of professional integrity, competence, and ethics".